 I’ve studied Buddhism at Maitreya Instituut in Amsterdam since September of 2000 and since 2001 worked there as a volunteer.
 Through the years I’ve served in various capacities such as leading guided meditations, leading Pujas, working at the front desk and hosting visiting Tibetan Lamas in my home because I have a guest room.
 In 2001 I began working as a caregiver at Stichting Fokus in Amsterdam.
 Over the last few years I helped two university students write their theses and I found that process interesting and enjoyable.

-Since 2017 I work as a volunteer for the Quest for wisdom foundation to translate, edit and write about Buddhism to contribute to their ‘Wijsheidsweb’.
+Since 2017, shortly after a six week trip to India in which I started writing about both my own life and Buddhism, I work as a volunteer for the Quest for wisdom foundation to translate, edit and write about Buddhism to contribute to their ‘Wijsheidsweb’.

 My favourite quote concerning the ‘quest for wisdom’ is: